New Cathay Pacific Visa Signature card offers 25K sign-up bonus

 Cathay Pacific Airlines and Synchrony Bank have teamed up to release a credit card geared toward U.S. travelers.
 The newly launched Cathay Pacific Visa Signature card allows cardholders to earn a variety of rewards, including 25,000 bonus Asia Miles after spending $2,500 in the first 90 days of opening an account.

-Stephen S. Y. Wong, CEO of Asia Miles, stated, “Collaborating with our long-term airline partner Cathay Pacific on the introduction of this credit card allows us to offer U.S. members more opportunities to earn miles through their everyday spending, apart from travelling, which further enhances their reward experiences.”
+Stephen S. Y. Wong, CEO of Asia Miles, stated, “Collaborating with our long-term airline partner Cathay Pacific on the introduction of this credit card allows us to offer U.S. members more opportunities to earn miles through their everyday spending, apart from traveling, which further enhances their reward experiences.”

 Earning Asia Miles